 A fragile product, ice cream obviously needs to remain below freezing at all times, protected from ambient heat during transport.
 If ice cream is exposed to temperatures above freezing, it melts.
 Ice cream that has melted has a chance of becoming tainted from bacteria, overflowing from inside the tub it was packed in, and does not retain its consistency.
 Ice cream that has been re-frozen becomes more crystallized due to evaporation (i.e. absorbing moisture from the amvient environment), ruining the flavor experience your consumers come to enjoy.

 Fruit is a very temperature-sensitive food product, especially berries and other thin skinned fruits.
 A common mistake that is made in the process of shipping specialty fruits and vegetables is incorrect packaging that results in bruised fruits that consumers will skip over without question.
-Optimal cold chain management for fresh fruit requires proper insulated packaging to maintain temperature while eliminating moisture and condensation and decreasing the chance of bruising from rough handling.
+Optimal cold chain management for fresh fruit requires proper insulated food packaging to maintain temperature while eliminating moisture and condensation and decreasing the chance of bruising from rough handling.

 Meat is a product that bacteria loves to thrive on in the right temperatures.
 A rule of thumb with shipping raw meat: if it’s exposed to ambient temperatures that exceed 40 degrees Fahrenheit for more than two hours, it should be thrown away.
 It’s better to be safe than sorry with various meats, calling for exceptional quality standards that can be perfectly achieved with IPC’s insulated box liners.